codeYard17/student-yard/README.md

 # student-yard
-This is after 1st commit
+Update everything here

+Project is created using expo